danielw97/acktng/docs/area_file_spec.md

 Directional traversal constraints:

-- Areas must use a linear room layout by default.
 - Room connections must not loop back in non-linear patterns (for example, `a -> b -> c -> d -> e -> a -> b`) unless the involved vnum set is a maze and every room in that set has `ROOM_MAZE` set.
 - Repeated movement in the same direction must not enter a directional loop unless the involved vnum set is a maze and every room in that set has `ROOM_MAZE` set.
 - Example (disallowed outside `ROOM_MAZE`-flagged maze vnum sets): repeatedly taking `east` yields `a -> b -> c -> a`.